California Aid in Dying Law

 e. being present when a patient ingests aid-in-dying medication.

-Given the complexities associated with each of the above three elements, both patients and healthcare providers may have many questions.
+Given the complexities associated with each of the three main elements of the End of Life Options Act (as briefly outlined above), both patients and healthcare providers may have many questions.
 There are a number of resources available via the Internet for answering such questions, including:

 Also, in terms of the step-by-step process that must be followed, below are the forms that must be utilized if engaging in the specified process detailed by the Law (these forms are legally required without exception if an aid-in-dying drug is to be prescribed).